 Longest calculation — Alexander Alekhine (1892-1946) wrote that he calculated 20 moves ahead in a combination while playing Black against Treybal at Pistyan in 1922.
 Garry Kasparov wrote that he calculated 18 moves ahead in a combination while playing White against Topalov at Wijk aan Zee in 1999.
 Kasparov called it his best game he ever played.

-Longest chess career — Walter Ivans (1870-1968) of Tucson, Arizona, started playing chess at the age of 10.
+Longest chess career — Zoltan Sarosy (1906-2017) of Canada played chess for 98 years (from age 10 to age 108).
+Walter Ivans (1870-1968) of Tucson, Arizona, started playing chess at the age of 10.
 He died at the age of 98.
 He played chess for 85 years.
 Walter Muir (1905-1999) played correspondence chess for 75 years.
 Mikhail Segal of Russia started playing chess at a young age.
 In 1920, he won the championship of the Tatar Autonomous Soviet Socialist Republic.
 At 100, he was still playing chess.
 He died at the age of 101.

 Longest chess club president — In 1853, John Watkinson became president of the Huddensfield Chess Club in England.
 He remained its president for 70 years, when he died in 1923.
 In 1923, Lev Mogilyover became president of the Rubinstein Chess Club in Jerusalem.
 He remained its president for 70 years, when he died in 1993 at the age of 92.
 Alexander Kazantsev was the President of the Composition Committee of the USSR Chess Federation for 70 years, from 1926 to 1996.